jbristowe/writing/fiddler-definitions.md

 ![](https://i.imgur.com/ii1HgSSl.png)

+## Telerik Fiddler as a Proxy

-Fiddler is a proxy that acts as an [intermediary](https://httpwg.org/http-core/draft-ietf-httpbis-semantics-latest.html#intermediaries) between the user agent (i.e. browser) and the network.
+[Telerik Fiddler](https://www.telerik.com/fiddler) (or Fiddler) is a proxy that acts as an [intermediary](https://httpwg.org/http-core/draft-ietf-httpbis-semantics-latest.html#intermediaries) between the user agent (i.e. browser) and the network.
 Requests intercepted by Fiddler are recorded and then forwarded onto the next intermediary or origin server:

 ![](https://i.imgur.com/D6JqD1fl.png)